 Luckily for us—though, we guess, not so lucky for that hypothetical third-world country—he overcame that urge to give it all up.
 "And then I came full-circle and realized that, hey, if I act and if I really do this damn thing, then I can leverage the platform and still do good work.
 The bounce back was realizing that and saying, 'I want to help other people be—and be happier.'
 So now I had something a lot stronger.
 I wasn't just trying to be an actor, I was trying to create a platform for the betterment of society.
 And just as soon as that clicked, I got The Fosters."

 In 2015, Centineo joined the late Freeform family drama in its third season, replacing outgoing star Jake T. Austin in the lead role of Jesus.
 And it was the thing he needed to restore his faith in his master plan.
-Through his three seasons on The Fosters—he remained until the show wrapped in 2018, and has appeared in two episodes of this year's spinoff, Good Trouble—he landed his leading man gigs in TATBILB and Sierra Burgess, as well as The Perfect Date.
+Through his three seasons on The Fosters—he remained until the show wrapped in 2018, and has appeared in a handful of episodes of this year's spinoff, Good Trouble—he landed his leading man gigs in TATBILB, Sierra Burgess and The Perfect Date.
 But it also could've been the thing to take it all away.

 "Everything's available in Los Angeles to those who do go out or want it—and you're not borrowing Mom or Dad's money.
 If you have your own money, you feel entitled to spending your own money how you'd like to, and that's a slippery slope," he told the L.A.
 Times last year.

 As he explained in an unearthed Instagram Live, "I had been partying quite a bit when I lived in LA.
 I was having a really good time.
 When I was turning 21, I was like, damn, I've been partying like crazy since I was 17....
 I was like, wow, maybe I should take a break."
 So he rang in his 21st birthday by getting sober.